Jesse Blaze Snider

 Jesse Blaze Snider (born September 19, 1982) is an American comic book writer, voice-over actor, TV and radio host, and rock musician.
 He is the eldest son of Twisted Sister frontman and vocalist Dee Snider.

 Hosting

 Snider has hosted MTV2 Rock, The MTV2 Rock Countdown, as well as shows on Fuse TV and HBO.
 He was the host of Haunted Live on the Travel Channel until the end of 2018.

-He was a radio DJ on 98.5 The Bone as well as on WLIR-FM.
+He was a radio DJ on 98.5 The Bone and on WLIR-FM.

+He also co-hosted the last installments of Qore, an interactive online magazine from PlayStation Network for the PlayStation 3.

 Narration and voice work

-Snider has been the narrator of Food Paradise for the Travel Channel since 2014, and has also done narration for Museum Secrets (Smithsonian Channel).
+Snider has been the narrator of Food Paradise for the Travel Channel since 2014 and has done narration for Museum Secrets (Smithsonian Channel).

-He was the voice of Pizza Hut, GameStop, and Cheetos for a number of years.
+He has served as the voice of Pizza Hut, GameStop, and Cheetos.

 Music

 Snider was the music consultant for Dee Snider's film Strangeland (1998).

 In 2008, Snider appeared on the reality television singing competition Rock the Cradle, which featured the offspring of famous singers competing against one another.
 Snider came in second place, behind winner Crosby Loggins.